 - Place on stove top on medium-high and bring to a boil then reduce to simmer.
 Simmer until chicken meat is falling off of the bone.
 Add water during cooking if water level decreases below half of the stock pot

-- Once meat is fully cooked and falling off of the bone, Using a large slotted spoon, remove all of the chicken, celery and onion from the stock pot to a platter (keep all of the water in the stock pot) and allow chicken to cool until it is cool enough to touch.
+- Once meat is fully cooked and falling off of the bone, Using a large slotted spoon or tongs, remove all of the chicken, celery and onion from the stock pot to a platter (keep all of the water in the stock pot) and allow chicken to cool until it is cool enough to touch.
 Remove all of the meat from the bones.
 Shred into bite sized pieces.
-Discard the bones and any large chunks of onion and celery.
+Discard the bones and skin and any large chunks of onion and celery.
 Remove the bay leaves and discard.

 - Replace the chicken meat back into the stock pot and set burner temperature on medium.
 Add garlic to the water.